-- It may be difficult for some patients to reach the recommended goal of 48-60 oz fluid per day.
+It may be difficult for some patients to reach the recommended goal of 48-60 oz of fluid per day.
 Patients taking diuretics must be monitored closely for hydration status.

-- Patients must be counseled to make smarter food choices to maintain a healthy weight and to avoid weight regain
+Patients must be counseled to make smarter food choices to maintain a healthy weight and avoid weight regain

 |Vitamin D||3,000 IU of D titrate to >30 ng/ml|

 |Vitamin B12||350–500 µg/day orally/sublingual, nasal, or 1,000 µg/month intramuscularly|

 Possible Nutrition-Related Problems that may occur post-bariatric Surgery: